trebeljahr/trebeljahr.com/_pages/quotes.md

 > These are the five principles to keep in mind as you go forward.
 Write the best content online.
 Don't make readers leave.
 Be keyword informed but not driven.
 Get other people involved.
 And make sure you're doing good sourcing.
 — Nat Eliason

 > Ideas ride us into battle like warhorses.
 We can witness, participate in, and even lead these battles, but their true meaning eludes us.
-We don't really know where ideas come from, nor how to control them.
+We don't  know where ideas come from, nor how to control them.
 — Nadia Eghbal

 > But if I'm right about the acceleration of addictiveness, then this kind of lonely squirming to avoid it will increasingly be the fate of anyone who wants to get things done.
 We'll increasingly be defined by what we say no to.